pyohio/pyohio-static-website/src/pages/sponsorship/index.md

 ### Platinum - $2000 (limit 4)

 * Your logo on session videos to be available indefinitely on the Python Video Archive.
-(Python conference session videos total over 50,000 downloads per month.)
+(PyOhio videos have hundreds of thousands of views!)
 * Full-page advertisement in the conference program
 * Logo displayed with click-through on PyOhio 2019 website
 * Job listing with description and link on our jobs page